mwunderl/sample-developer-tutorials/tuts/040-qbusiness-ica/qbusiness-ica.md

 aws iam delete-policy --region us-east-1 --policy-arn "arn:aws:iam::123456789012:policy/QBusinessWebPolicy-abcd1234"
 ```

-Finally, clean up the service role and policy.
+Finally, clean up the main application role and policy that are created in Step 2.
 Replace "123456789012" with your AWS account number.
+Replace "us-east-1" with the AWS Region name of your web experience role and policy.

 ```bash
 aws iam detach-role-policy \